efabless/caravel_user_project/docs/source/index.rst

 You will need to install openlane by running the following

-   **NOTE:** This is the openlane tool, you don't need to worry about it after doing this step, the openlane directory you should
+   **NOTE:** This is the openlane tool, you don't need to worry about it after doing this step

 .. code:: bash